 - Play with the movement of the waves with long exposure

 - Don't forget to zoom in to get the texture of the iceberg

-And here comes a selection of my favorite icebergs and photos of Icebergs at Diamond Beach in Iceland:
+And below is a selection of my favorite icebergs and photos of icebergs at Diamond Beach in Iceland: